 Unix defines a superuser who has all possible rights.
-This is expedient; for example, when somebody forgets a password, but this approach allows hackers to totally control the system through a variety of implementation flaws.
-By gaining access to the Administrator rights, an individual can create new Administrator and User accounts, restrict their privileges and quotas, access their protected areas, and remove their accounts.
-A legitimate but badintentioned administrator can similarly do a lot of damage.
+This is expedient; for example, when somebody forgets a password, but allows hackers to totally control the system through a variety of implementation flaws.
+Through gaining access to the Administrator rights, an individual can create new Administrator and User accounts, restrict their privileges and quotas, access their protected areas, and remove their accounts.